milorules1012/sqfts/docs/Architecture.md

 ## Normative spec

 Language rules are defined in the archived [language specification](design-history/language-specification.md).
-This handbook paraphrases them for wiki use; if the handbook and specification disagree, **the specification wins**.
+This handbook paraphrases them for wiki use; if a handbook page and the specification disagree, **the specification wins** — except for engine-command **data sourcing**: the live toolchain uses [arma3-wiki](Engine-Command-Database) only (see [design history](design-history/README)).

 ## Phases (status)